vistalab-technion/cs236781/_pages/info.md

 ---
 permalink: /info/
 title: Course Info
-classes: text-justify
+classes: text-justify wide
 ---

-Deep learning is a powerful and relatively-new branch of machine learning.
+Deep learning is a powerful and relatively new branch of machine learning.
 In recent years it has been successfully applied to some of the most challenging problems in the broad field of AI, such as recognizing objects in an image, converting speech to text or playing games.
 In many such tasks, the state of